Medical Telescribes — What Industry Trends Tell us

 Rather than attacking one element of the problem, we’re addressing a physician's entire workflow — working to transform how information is gathered and logged, all while letting the individual care provider get back to providing intentional, engaged care.

 The trends show that healthcare is ready to take that leap.
 The amount of flip flopping from one scribe solution to the next is evident that the search for that perfect tool is on.
-But the answer lies in cruising up with us to 30,000 feet, looking down upon the entire industry, and imagining a tool that can transform all of it with one fell swoop.
+But the answer lies in cruising up with us to 30,000 feet, looking down upon the entire industry, and imagining a tool that can transform all of it in one fell swoop.